Honey: 6 Health Benefits & 6 Varieties

 Promotes Regeneration

-If you have a strenuous sports session behind you, then it is worthwhile to consume honey with proteins.
+If you have a strenuous sports session behind you, it is worthwhile to consume honey with proteins.
 This combination will help you to decrease your recovery time.

 Besides, your muscles will feel less stiff.
 The plant nectar is rich in amino acids, including arginine and glutamine.
 They represent important intermediates of metabolism and give honey its typical flavor.